-We prefer that female campers wear modest one-piece suits while at camp and that male campers wear swim trunks or board shorts.
+We recommend that female campers wear one-piece bathing suits that are suitable for the movement and physical activity that oftens happens at camp, and that male campers wear swim trunks or board shorts.
 Campers may wear T-shirts in the pool over their swimsuits if they would feel more comfortable doing so.